 Practicalities of Family Skiing in Spain

 We booked our stay ourselves using online resources.
 We flew into Toulouse, France on Easy Jet and arranged for a private transfer to Baqueira-Beret.
 Toulouse is only a 2 hour drive away through the valley of the Pyrenees.
 Barcelona airport is also an option but it is 4 hours away and you will need to drive through the mountains themselves.
 We stayed at the Hotel Val de Neu right in Baqueira because it is a 5 minute walk to a ski lift.
-Our instructor was from Ski Lab.
+Our instructor was from The Ski Lab, a small ski instruction company.
 We rented ski equipment through a local store.
 The resort is open from November to the week after Easter (no matter how early Easter is in the calendar!).